juanfem/WeTest/README.md

 sudo yum install tkinter
 ```

-WeTest is currently successfully running on CentOS 7 and Ubuntu 18.04
+WeTest is currently successfully running on CentOS 7, Ubuntu 18.04, and macOS 10.15.5.
-(support for Windows is planned but not yet available).

 ### Install using virtualenv